James1011R/ceopiecemaker/README.md

 # James1011R/ceopiecemaker
-## PieceMakerClone: Ultra Pretend Limited Edition
+## PieceMakerClone: Community Edition

-CEO PieceMakerClone: Ultra Pretend Limited Edition temporarily down because some idiot thinks I actually "own" the piecemaker.
+CEO PieceMakerClone: Community Edition up here for now James1011R.github.io/ceopiecemaker

 Original PieceMakerClone located at aplet123.github.io/ceopiecemaker

 Used to make chess pieces for Chess Evolved Online.

+And before you ask, I'm only the one holding on to piecemaker for now.
+The community "owns" this.